 Good old, crazy May.
-Before her real death she was already a search and she was already a search ghost, floating through the rooms, wafting over the grounds, steadily burying evidence of a life the Revolution wanted to deprive her of.
+Before her real death she was already a ghost, floating through the rooms, wafting over the grounds, steadily burying evidence of a life the Revolution wanted to deprive her of.
 When she died in 1976, her beloved death penalty was back in style and she had out lived the Revolution.
 Her ghost, still packing, alive and gaining strength.